The Ubuntu Pro CLI reference guide

 Disable one or more Ubuntu Pro services.

-pro enable#
+pro enable

 Usage:

-pro enable [-h] [--assume-yes] [--access-only] [--beta] [--format {cli,json}] [--variant VARIANT] service [service ...]
+pro enable [-h] [--access-only] [--assume-yes] [--auto] [--beta] [--format {cli,json}] [--variant VARIANT] [service ...]

 Description: